athankefalas/swift-toasts/README.md

 ### Interactive Dismissal

-A presented `Toast` may be dismissed before it's duration has elapsed as a result of a user tapping the content of the toast.
+A presented `Toast` using one of the standard styles, can be dismissed before its duration has elapsed as a result of a user tapping the content of the toast.
 This behavior can be controlled by using the `toastInteractiveDismissEnabled` modifier.
-A common use case to prevent interactive dismissal, is for using a toast as a loading indicator.
+A common use case to prevent interactive dismissal, is when using a toast as a loading indicator.

 ``` Swift
 // Showing a Toast as a loading indicator HUD.